olexandr-konovalov/gnu/README.md

   also shown to be pairwise non-isomorphic.

-This information will be used to re-run your calculations and add gnu(n) to the database only after such validation.
+This information will be used to re-run your calculations and add gnu(n) to the database only after they will be verified.

 Group orders that are currently not included in the database can be determined using `NextUnknownGnu`, `GnuWishlist` and their remote procedure